gardaa/ID2223-ScalableML/Lab2/README.md

 fine-tuning model architecture, etc
-(b) data-centric approach - identify new data sources that enable you to train a better model that one provided in the blog post -->
+(b) data-centric approach - identify new data sources that enable you to train a better model that one provided in the blog post --> There are two different approaches to improve the performance:
+- **Model centric**
+- **Data centric**

+The model centric approach means that we change the code of the training pipeline, which results in a (hopefully) better trained model, which gives a better WER score.
+To achieve this, some changes might be:
+- Use a different pre-trained whisper model.
+In the tutorial, we use a small whisper model, but we can also use a medium or large model.
+- Tune the hyperparameters, such as the learning rate, batch size, dropout and number of epochs.

+The data centric approach implies that we keep the training pipeline as it is, but we find a new source of data (dataset), to train the data on.
+Usually, this means a bigger and better dataset, which gives the training pipeline more data to train the model on, which would make it more accurate and give it better performance.